Nefcanto/rfcs/0000-reflection.md

 </>
 const alternativeFilters = <DataTypeFilter />
 ```
-- Does this action has a dialog associated with it?
+- Does this action have a dialog associated with it?
 Should I wrap it inside a `<DialogContext.Provider>` or not?
 ```
 var actions = entity => <>
     <Action